andrewzaia/AssyriaBot/README.md

-# super-duper-chainsaw aka AssyriaBot
+# AssyriaBot

-## AssyriaBot

-AssyriaBot is a Discord bot that can fetch Bible verses based on user input.
+AssyriaBot is a discord bot that can fetch Bible verses based on user input.
 It provides a simple interface to look up Bible verses by book, chapter, and verse.

 It also provides information about Assyria and Assyrians.
 This was created for Assyrian based discord communities to bring recognition to the Assyrian people, their culture and their rich ancient history.

+This git includes two variants, the Python version or a Ruby version - they are not the same.

+* The **Python** version uses the `https://bible-api.com/` website and API calls to get the information.
+* The **Ruby** version uses an offline XML file called `eng-web.usfx.xml` (included).
+This version is currently limited to 2 different variations of calls (more information below).

 This git also includes Docker image for ease of running.